- Introduction |

 Test if speakers and the channels match by clicking the speaker icons.

-In this case (onboard speakers) I leave Full Range unchecked.
+In this case , a DAC, I have have Full Range checked.

 The general tab allows you to change the description and the icon.

-No, changing the Icon into a very prestigious DAC won't affect sound quality.
+No, using an Icon of a very expensive DAC won't affect sound quality.

 Properties in this tab gives you information about the driver.